joshprzybyszewski/fractals/README.md

 ### Inspiration

 My brother recently asked what got me into programming.
-I remembered that one of my first personal programming projects was to build a fractal UI in Java (I'll have to go dig up that source code and add it here too).
+I remembered that one of my first personal programming projects was to build a fractal UI in Java (I found the original source code and added it in the [oldjava directory](./oldjava/README.md)).
 Since I've been programming for 7 years since then, I thought it would be a fun exercise to do that same project again with new tools.

 ### What it is